Keyboard shortcuts

 1. Set a breakpoint in Main on:

-• int count = BuggyLoop.countUpTo(5);
+• int count = LoopExercises.countUpTo(5);

 3. When paused, click Step Into to enter countUpTo.

-4. Use Step Over to step through each loop iteration.
+4. Use Step Over through the loop.

 Observe: